angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 ### Legacy Fallback: Still Using NgModules?

-If you haven't migrated to standalone yet, you can still use the `ApiModule` approach:
+If your project hasn't migrated to standalone yet, you can still use the traditional approach by importing the generated `ApiModule`:

 ```ts
 import { ApiModule } from './shared/book-monkey-api';